ajh30117/SunSymbolsWebsite/src/content/posts/2023-02-05-andrew-etter’s-modern-technical-writing-8-essential-practices.md

 First, “consistency is king” — meaning your reliability (ethos if we’re talking rhetoric) declines when your language and vocabulary are inconsistent.
 For example, “If you call something a dialog in one document, don’t call it a pop-up in another.”

 Second, Include headers, tables, lists, diagrams, and images to make writing more attractive, scannable, and approachable.
-For example, write sequential instructions in a numbered list and use inline styles (like bolding) to emphasize important text (like user interface controls).
+For example, write sequential instructions in a numbered list and use inline styles (like **bolding**) to emphasize important text (like **user interface controls**).

 ## 4. Host your documentation on a static website

 Static websites increase speed, simplicity, and security.
 “Static” means a static web page is delivered to a user’s web browser exactly as stored, instead of being dynamically generated each time.
 Therefore, the server needs far fewer hardware resources.

 Static site generators let you use a templated theme and add content with lightweight markup, and then they process everything into a working website.
 Actually, the website you’re reading this article on is a static website, thanks to [Gatsby](https://www.gatsbyjs.com/docs/glossary/static-site-generator/).
-Other popular static site generators include [Jekyll](https://jekyllrb.com/), [Hugo](https://gohugo.io/), and [Sphinx](https://www.sphinx-doc.org/en/master/) (specifically built for documentation).
+Other popular static site generators include [Jekyll](https://jekyllrb.com/), [Hugo](https://gohugo.io/), and [Sphinx](https://www.sphinx-doc.org/en/master/) (which is specifically built for documentation).

-An even easier alternative to using static site generators is to create a [GitHub wiki](https://docs.github.com/en/communities/documenting-your-project-with-wikis/about-wikis), but this option doesn’t allow customization and has no search solution.
+An even easier alternative to using static site generators is to create a [GitHub wiki](https://docs.github.com/en/communities/documenting-your-project-with-wikis/about-wikis), but this option doesn’t allow customization, and it lacks a search solution.

 ## 5. Use lightweight markup

 Lightweight markup languages make it easy to read and write documentation, which makes contribution more accessible to more people.

-The best three types of markup languages are:
+According to Etters, the best three types of markup languages are:

 * Markdown